Suicide Act 1961: Human Rights Act 1998

 This direct challenge to the legislation sought to assert an individual's right of autonomy against public policies protecting the sanctity of human life.
 Mrs. Pretty's full capacity for informed, rational consent was not disputed by opposing counsel.
 In Re B (Adult: Refusal of Medical Treatment) (2002) 2 AER 449 the court had already decided that a patient could refuse treatment knowing that this would result in death.
 However, the court in this case drew a distinction between passively allowing death through omission and active assistance in suicide, as per R v Brown (1993) 2 All ER 75 (the famous Spanner case), which ruled that a person cannot lawfully consent to anything more than the infliction of minor injury.
 Thus, the standing adjudication in English common law is that, as dying is an inevitable consequence of life, the right to life under the Convention necessarily implies the obligation to have nature take its course.

+Subsequent developments

+Section 2(4) of the act, from the beginning to the word " and ", was repealed by section 10(2) of, and part II of schedule 3 to, the Criminal Law Act 1967, which came into force on 1 January 1968.

+Section 3(2) of, and schedule 2 to, the act were repealed by section 1 of, and part XI of the schedule to, the Statute Law (Repeals) Act 1974, which came into force on 27 June 1974.